Archive Social Media and Violence in Teenagers: Understanding the Impact

 Table of contents:

 There are usually three parties involved in every act of violence: The perpetrator, the victim, and the witness.
 And social media has made it much easier for each to play their part.
-Sociologists have been warning us for years about the prominent role of social media in the rise of violence, in youths in particular.
+Sociologists have been warning us for years about the prominent role of social media in the rise of violence, particularly in youth.
 In this article, we will try to clarify the relationship between social media and violence in teenagers.

 No wonder teenagers are the main demographic influenced by the existing violence circulating on social media.
 Present-day teens are the direct product of the digital age.
 They have been exposed to the internet – and social media by extension – their entire lives.
-A study conducted in the US shows that 95% of teenagers use the internet, and 80% of teens online spend at least half an hour a day on three different social media platforms.
+A study conducted in the US shows that 95% of teenagers use the internet.
+Also, 80% of teens online spend at least half an hour a day on three different social media platforms.

 Violence as a Contagious Disease